 The supporting prizes went to a pair of actors from The Fighter, a fact-based boxing drama: Christian Bale as a crackhead former boxing hero and Melissa Leo as a feisty, blue-collar matriarch.

 Firth, previously best known for romantic comedies such as Bridget Jones’ Diary, thanked his “dream cast”.
+Australian actor Geoffrey Rush, an Oscar nominee for his role as the reluctant king’s unconventional speech therapist, said the movie was a true example of ensemble acting.

 “We have such a roll call of extraordinary heavy hitters,” said Rush.